In 2017, executions were only reduced in 4% compared to 2016

 In Europe, where all countries are abolitionist, the case of Belarus continues to be surprising, where in 2017 two people were executed.
-Its president - for the great majority dictator - Aleksandr Lukashenko, who has been in power for 24 years, has no intention of ending this practice, turning his nation into a unique case of the old continent.
+Its president - for the great majority dictator - Aleksandr Lukashenko, who has been in power for 24 years, has no intention of ending this practice, turning his nation IGNORE INTO a unique case of the old continent.

 Drug trafficking continues to be the main crime for which the death penalty is carried out, mainly in Asian countries such as Malaysia, Vietnam, China, or Singapore.
 Amnesty International expects a decrease in executions by confirming that some of these countries will adopt a slightly more compromising anti-drug policy, raising the minimum amounts.